At LSD Architects, we bring rigour, creativity and care to every project we undertake.

 Luka is an alumnus of the University of Zagreb and has a diverse architectural background from working in Croatia, Italy, Norway, and the UK.

-While at ACME in London, he was overseeing the design and construction of the Hilton hotel in the City of London and a luxury residential development in Folkestone.
+While at ACME in London, Luka oversaw the design and construction of the Hilton hotel in the City of London, as well as a luxury residential development in Folkestone, and contributed to the major redevelopment of Euston Station as part of the HS2 infrastructure programme.

 During his time at Bennetts Associates, he worked on the sustainability-driven Meta HQ in Kings Cross, was the project architect for a mixed-use development in Glasgow and participated in various competitions for large office buildings, masterplans and residential schemes.
 Earlier he worked with U67 in Oslo, as well as with several local practices in Zagreb.